-- Fill out the form about the time and level for your future recitations TODAY! - Check the website for times and locations for all course events! - Look at the course notes on the website for definitions and example proofs. - Looking for a group?
-Use the teammate search on piazza.
-This week there are no GROUP problems, so you still have some time to find a group! - The first homework assignment is out start early! - Recitations and solutions will be posted online.
-Please try to go through everything before attempting the solo problems on the homework!
+- Check the course calendar for times and locations for all course events. - Look at the course notes on the website for definitions and example proofs. - The first homework assignment is out-start early! - Recitations and solutions will be posted online; please try to go through everything before attempting the solo problems on the homework.
 Extra problems are similar in difficulty to the problems we will cover, and provide more practice problems to go through.
-Bonus problems are a bit more difficult, but are still worth your time!
+Bonus problems are a bit more difficult, but are still worth your time. - If you have not filled out the recitation availability form, contact the professors!